Types of non-Hodgkin lymphoma

 There are a number of different types of non-Hodgkin lymphoma.

 Lymphomas develop from white blood cells called lymphocytes.
-T-cell and B-cell lymphomas describes which type of lymphocyte cells are affected.
+Lymphomas can be described by the type of lymphocyte white blood cells that are affected:

 B-cell lymphocyte white blood cells are affected.
 B-cells are made in your bone marrow and make antibodies to fight infection.